chvolkmann/code-connect-fish-plugin/README.md

 # code-connect fish plugin

-A [fish shell](https://fishshell.com/) plugin enabling you to use the VS Code CLI `code` on a remote terminal to view files and directories in your local VS Code window.
-For why this is useful, refer to the readme of the source project [code-connect](https://github.com/chvolkmann/code-connect).
+A [fish shell](https://fishshell.com/) plugin enabling you to use the VS Code `code` command on a remote terminal.
+Say you're connected to a server through SSH and want to view a file VS Code.
+You can simply run `code myfile` on your remote machine to open a file in your locally running VS Code window, just as you would in WSL and the integrated terminal.

+For further information, refer to the README of the source project [code-connect](https://github.com/chvolkmann/code-connect).
 This plugin installs the commands `code-connect` and `code-disconnect` automatically.

 ## Requirements
 - refer to the [code-connect#Requirements](https://github.com/chvolkmann/code-connect#requirements)